The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 best bike touring grips

 Let’s immediately double up with another Ergon grip.
-The GP3 w/bar ends are definitely among the best grips for cycle touring and bikepacking with flat bars.
+The GP3 w/bar ends are definitely among the best grips for flat-bar cycle touring and bikepacking.

-The GP3 grips by Ergon feature a really comfortable design, you can rest your hand palms on the widened surface, and the short bar ends give you the possibility of shifting position from time to time.
+The GP3 grips by Ergon feature a comfortable design.
+You can rest your hand on the widened surface, and the short bar ends allow you to shift position from time to time.

 Pros